Getting your Trinity Audio player ready...

 Gene kicked off his shoes and squatted in his armchair, biting at his nails and flipping through pages while barking out selective reading.

 “Oh, wait, man.
-This is even better.
+This!
 You’re going to love this.
 And the way to destroy the Sins’ avatars?
 Reaper hellhounds!”

 “Whew.
-Alright then, this is hogwash.
+Again, this is hogwash.
 Name any time in recorded history where sin is not valued more than virtues.”

 “Okay, good point, but I can counter that.
 Let me finish.”

 “I think throughout history, the Sins’ avatars were slain before the revelation.
-The catch is they ‘at least one of them must be present’ for the nature’s verdict.
+The rub is that at least one of them must be present for nature’s verdict.
 That’s where the reaper hellhounds enter the picture.
 The gods gave the reapers the power to destroy the Sins.
 And if the Sins were killed before the judgment, their bid for eternity would be postponed another thousand years.”

 Gene paused and looked up at me.
-“Talk about stacking the card.
+“Talk about stacking the cards.
 Like I said, the old gods were dirty.
-Here are entries under each of the ‘Sins’ addressing the hunt.”
+Here are entries under each of the Sins addressing the hunt.”

 “Here, check this out.
 This is Gula—Gluttony.
 Read that.”